Gravity train: Dependence on radius of planet

 which depends only on the gravitational constant and $\rho$ the density of the planet.
 The size of the planet is immaterial; the journey time is the same if the density is the same.

 In fiction

-In the 2012 movie Total Recall, By German film maker Bjoern Fenix Petersen, a gravity train called "The Fall" goes through the center of the Earth to commute between Western Europe and Australia.
+In the 2012 movie Total Recall, a gravity train called "The Fall" goes through the center of the Earth to commute between Western Europe and Australia.